 to restart the computer and disconnect the Windows installation media.

 With the installation media disconnected, your computer will restart normally.
 When you reach the Windows sign-in screen, click the Ease of Access icon in the lower right corner of the screen.
-This will open a command prompt if the previous steps went right.
+This would open a command prompt if the previous steps went right.

 - Now. you can create a new administrator account for Windows 10 by running the following two command lines one after the other.
 Replace